From the time zero turn mowers hit the market in 1965 they have not been the best on hills.

 Walk Behind Requirements for Mowing Hills

 The hydraulic drive system is probably the best suited for mowing hills over a belt drive system because of its ground speed and control.
-With a hydraulic system you will have a better variety of speed than you do with a belt drive.
+With a hydraulic system, you will have a better variety of speeds than you do with a belt drive.

 A belt drive has a transmission where the manufacturer designates speed with the gears they select to put in it.